Ly-Mark/FrameWise/_posts/2023-07-14-League-of-legends-eda.md

 ---
+layout : post
-title: "League of Legends: Exploring the Relationship Between Kills and Win Rate"
+title: League of Legends - Exploring the Relationship Between Kills and Win Rate
-tagline: "This is a custom tagline content which overrides the default page excerpt."
-excerpt_separator: "<!--more-->"
-categories:
-- EDA
-- Supervised Learning
-tags:
-- Post Formats
-- readability
-- standard
-- League of Legends
-- Data analysis
-- Exploratory data analysis
-- Statistical analysis
-- Data visualization
-- Gaming
-- Esports
-- Win rate
-- Player performance
-- Data exploration
-- Summary statistics
-- Outliers
-- Correlation analysis
-- Data preprocessing
+description:  Part 1 - Data Wrangling and Exploratory Data Analysis
-toc: true
+author: mark
+image:  '/images/05.jpg'
+video_embed:
+tags:   [EDA, Data Exploration]
+tags_color: '#4c49cb'
-toc_sticky: true
+featured: true
 ---

 ## Introduction to League of Legends

-Since its release in 2009 by Riot Games, League of Legends has become a massively popular multiplayer online battle arena (MOBA) game.
+Since its release in 2009 by Riot Games, League of Legends has become a massively popular multiplayer online battle arena (**MOBA**) game.
 It features intense team-based gameplay where two teams of five players compete to destroy the opposing team's Nexus, the main structure.
 Each player takes control of a unique Champion, each with their own distinct abilities and playstyle, adding depth and strategic complexity to the game.
 But League of Legends is more than just a game—it has been a driving force behind the meteoric rise of competitive esports.

 Esports has revolutionized the world of gaming, transforming it into a realm of professional competition with massive prize pools and devoted fan bases.
 League of Legends has been at the forefront of this esports revolution, attracting millions of viewers worldwide and offering astonishing prize pools for its tournaments.
-The League of Legends World Championship, for example, boasted a staggering prize pool of $2,225,000 USD in 2022, solidifying the game's position as a cornerstone of the esports industry.
+The League of Legends World Championship, for example, boasted a staggering prize pool of **$2,225,000** USD in 2022, solidifying the game's position as a cornerstone of the esports industry.

 ## Goal of the Project

 Our project's goal is to discover meaningful relationships that can help us predict match outcomes in League of Legends.
-Specifically, we aim to answer the question: "What is the connection between a player's average number of kills per game and their corresponding win rate?"
+Specifically, we aim to answer the question:

+> What is the connection between a player's average number of kills per game and their corresponding win rate?

 ## Packages

 This project will utilize the following packages for data analysis, visualization, and model creation:

-1. pandas - Data wrangling
+1. **pandas** - Data wrangling
-2. numpy - Filling in missing data
+2. **numpy** - Filling in missing data
-3. missingno - visulization of missing values
+3. **missingno** - visulization of missing values
-4. seaborn - data visualization
+4. **seaborn** - data visualization
-5. plotly - data visualization
+5. **plotly** - data visualization

 ```python